 The object’s state in a video can be described by the key points.
 These points are called landmarks and give great insight into the analyzed object structure.
 For example, face landmarks can be very useful for a wide range of applications like face recognition, face animation, emotion recognition, blink detection, photography, and more.

 It also applies to body landmarks — they too have a wide range of applications: recognition of person gestures and posture, contactless game controllers interaction, environment interactions in AR-applications, and sports analytics — sportsmen movements.

 Object Landmark Localization, or Object Alignment, is the process of a set of key points extrapolation from a given object image.
 For face alignment, we are only interested in the landmarks that describe the shape of face attributes like eyes, eyebrows, nose, mouth, and chin.
 Or it can be the shape, for example, of a body: head, shoulders, elbows, hands, hips, knees, and feet.

-The main methods
+The main methods of Computer Vision Analysis

 There are a lot of methods that are able to detect these points but let’s take a closer look at the main three of them:

 - The first one achieves superior accuracy and robustness by analyzing a 3D face model extracted from a 2D image;

 - The second relies on the power of CNN’s (Convolutional Neural Networks) or RNN’s (Recurrent Neural Networks);